Dandush03/Bazaar/README.md

 ## Getting Started

 **The webpage is a Capstone Project of Microverse.
-None of the elements in it really work.
+None of the elements in its work.
 It is only to showcase our HTML, CSS and SASS coding abilities.**

 ## Author